opele/JustMyGallery/README.md

 >   title: image title
 >   timestamp: createdDate as an UNIX timestamp used for sorting and filtering
 >   createdDate: timestamp in a human readable format
->   tags: the comma separated image tags (value can be blank)
+>   tags: comma separated image tags (value can be blank)
->   categories: image category (value can be blank)
+>   categories: comma separated image categories (value can be blank)

 All fields are mandatory but the value can be left blank in case of tags and categories.